The eighteenth Byvanck lecture

 Elizabeth Marlowe studied Art History and Classics as an undergraduate and earned her Ph.D in ancient art history at Columbia University.
 She is the author of several articles about Constantinian monuments in the city of Rome and Shaky Ground: Context, Connoisseurship, and the History of Roman Art (2013).
 Her most recent publications offer critical perspectives on museum labels, the ‘Elgin Marbles’, and a group of statues looted from Turkey and their display in American museums.
 She teaches at Colgate University (New York), where she is the Chair of the Art Department as well as the founder and director of the Program in Museum Studies.

-The BABESCH Byvanck Lecture is organised in conjunction with the Dutch National Museum of Antiquities.
+Elizabeth Marlowe delivering the 18th BABESCH Byvanck Lecture in the Dutch National Museum of Antiquities in Leiden.